 As with today, western war reporters of that era rarely mentioned civilian casualties from U.S. carpet bombing.

 Even before the 1950 war, about 100,000 people were murdered in South Korea under U.S. occupation, including 30,000 to 40,000 killed during the suppression of a peasant revolt in one small region, Cheju Island.
 Part of the hidden history is that the U.S. utilized former Japanese occupiers and operatives for this.
 The Korean War itself was set off by a series of false flags and provocations.

-In addition, Koreans were subjected to mass killings via death squads and goons.
+Additionally, Koreans were subjected to mass killings via death squads and goons.
 Immediately after the war started, potential collaborators with North Korea were summarily executed by army intelligence agencies and police.
 Finally, collaborators, or suspects, with the North Korean People’s Army were vengefully punished after United Nations forces recovered Seoul.
-Also, the U.S. military and ROK were engaged in killing innumerable refugees and civilians in enemy territory throughout the war.
-[See “Mass Civilian Killings by South Korean and U.S. Forces“]
+The U.S. military and ROK were also engaged in killing innumerable refugees and civilians in enemy territory throughout the war.

 A large and murderous partisan army was inserted into North Korea that was ruthless and indiscriminate in their targeting, resulting in the deaths of large numbers of North Korean civilians as well as military.

-The New Nationalist’s takeaway: There is zero chance that North Korea is going to respond favorably to bombing threats from clueless Donald “The Red Queen” Trump.
-And for the U.S., to start murdering civilians again by air would just asking for severe retribution.
+There is zero chance that North Korea is going to respond favorably to bombing threats from clueless Donald “The Red Queen” Trump.
+And for the U.S. to start murdering civilians again by air would be asking for severe retribution.
 Given the hidden history, we have little doubt that North Korea would deliver it in spades.
 The country has been dug in underground for 65 years.